-Thanks to a good system and the high regard for education, the country has many skilled people in virtually all sectors.
+Thanks to the remarkable education system and the high regard for education, the country has many skilled people in virtually all sectors.
 Korea’s universities produce talented young people specializing in basic science, including physics, and other major sectors, such as electronics, mechanical engineering, business management, economics, and accounting.
-Many educated adults can make themselves understood in English, with some of them speaking another foreign language.
+Many educated adults can make themselves understood in English, some of whom can speak another foreign language.
 At present, the widespread availability of vocational education sessions at high schools helps students obtain qualifications in specialty areas.

 South Korea has a large number of talented people engaged in cutting-edge research.
-At government institutes, in universities, and also within Korea’s many world-leading corporations, a vast range of projects are undertaken: from basic research to the development of advanced technologies and innovative new commercial products.
+Government-funded research institutes for basic science research, universities, and many world-leading corporations are dedicated to a vast range of projects from basic research to the development of advanced technologies and new commercial innovations.

-In recent years, more research and development has been focused on the fields of the Fourth Industrial Revolution including artificial intelligence (AI), electronics, computers, the Internet of Things (IoT), and big data.
+In recent years, more research and development projects have focused on the fields of the Fourth Industrial Revolution, including artificial intelligence (AI), electronics, computers, the Internet of Things (IoT), and big data.

-As of 2016, the number of researchers in Korea stands at 461,000, equivalent to 13.3 for every 1,000 economically active people.
+As of 2018, the total number of researchers in South Korea stood at 514,000, showing a high-level equivalent to 14.7 per 1,000 of the economically active population.
 Their activities result in numerous patent applications, both at home and abroad.

 Sophisticated Information Society

 South Korea is a leading powerhouse in information and communication technology.
 It is a country full of dynamism.
 It became the first country in the world to commercialize the CDMA and WiBro technologies as well as established nationwide 4G Long-Term Evolution (LTE) networks.
-Since July 2017, fifth-generation (5G) wireless networks have been in trial operation with the aim of early commercialization in March 2019.
+In March 2019, South Korea launched the world’s first nationwide 5G mobile networks.

-These sophisticated information and communication technologies have led to changes in diverse social sectors, including the innovation of government administration.
-With the help of such advanced technologies, the procedures for reporting a baby’s birth, moving home or registering a person’s death are handled more efficiently.
+These sophisticated information and communication technologies have led changes in diverse social sectors, including the innovation of government administration.
+With the help of such advanced technologies, the procedures for reporting a baby’s birth, moving home, or registering a person’s death are handled more efficiently.

-Podcast, another form of SNS, is establishing a new area in the communication (broadcasting) sector.
-Now, SNS even exerts an influence in politics through the formation of public opinion, in addition to its inherent functions such as the delivery of information or entertainment.
+A podcast, another form of social networking service, is establishing a new area in the communication (broadcasting) sector.
+Now, social networking services are exerting influence even over politics through the formation of public opinion, in addition to its inherent functions such as the delivery of information or entertainment.

 Changes and Vision

 In South Korea, the development of creative good-quality cultural products, in which human resources are combined with cultural resources, is viewed as an industrial sector that will play a leading role in the 21st century.
-Current examples of the country’s promising cultural products include K-Pop, TV dramas (e.g. Dae Jang Geum), and TV animations for infants (e.g. Pororo).
+The representative examples of the country’s successful items as cultural products include not only K-pop, enrapturing the world, but also TV dramas such as Kingdom and Crash Landing on You, and TV animations for infants such as Pororo.